d3lta-v/SSTuino/docs/lessonplans/lesson1.md

 ![Arduino.cc Download Page](https://raw.githubusercontent.com/d3lta-v/SSTuino/master/Image%20Assets/Guide%20Image%20Assets/Arduino_Download.png)

+**Please download version 1.8.5 as it is the validatated IDE version for our kit.**

- - Go to the the downloads page [here](http://https://www.arduino.cc/en/Main/Software)
+ - Go to the the downloads page [here](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous)
  - Download the version of the application you require.
     - For MacOS users download the Mac OS X version (10.7) and newer.
     - For Windows users, there are quite a few options: